 Jan and Tim have been married for eight years and have two small children.
 The couple has been swinging for the six years.
 While Jan introduced Tim to the lifestyle, he took to it and the couple has—for the most part—enjoyed their dynamic.
 Their couple communication was impeccable, and rarely did either experience any significant jealously.

 One rule the couple pre-established was to set a maximum limit on the number of times either could sexually engage an outsider (i.e., no more than four times per).
 Jan and Tim were clearly concerned about outside encounters deepening.
-However, in her last outing Jan broke this rule by engaging with a man over the allotted time.
+However, Jan broke this rule by engaging with a man over the allotted time frame.
 While she kept Tim abreast of the situation, and did refrain from developing any emotional attachment, her behavior was still considered an infraction of the rules.
-In her defense Jan claimed that she simply got carried away with the fun she was having.
+In her defense, Jan claimed that she simply got carried away with the fun she was having.
 As soon as Tim complained she immediately terminated her liaison with the outsider.

 Pat and Sean’s polyamorous relationship broke down when Pat decided to have sex with her lover in the marital bed.
 Sean considered this an egregious breach of their pre-established rules and insisted the couple throw out their entire bedroom set.
 He also threatened divorce.

-Kristen and Seth ran into difficulty because they forgot to include—in their rules—that neither could befriend anyone the other disliked.
-Lilly not only had sex with a man Jed despised, she refused to stop until her allotted time for being with him elapsed.
+Kristen and Seth ran into difficulty because they forgot to include in their rules that neither could befriend anyone the other disliked.
+Lilly not only had sex with a man Jed despised, but she refused to stop until her allotted time for being with him elapsed.

-You get the picture?
+Get the picture?
 While some couples are able to pull this lifestyle off, it’s a high risk proposition.
-Books like Easton and Hardy’s The Ethical Slut help couples to establish rules for open relationships; but the ability to follow them indefinitely is the key.
+Books like Easton and Hardy’s The Ethical Slut help couples establish rules for open relationships, but the ability to follow them indefinitely is the key.